Our Favorite Istanbul Hotels

 Istanbul is not just about history and old buildings.
 It is as vibrant as anywhere in Europe, especially along the Bosphorus Strait at Kabataş.
 Conveniently connected by public ferry, bus, metro, and funicular, Kabataş is home to a surprising number of museums.
 With so many waterside bistros facing the water and plenty of shops further up the streets away from the coast, Kabataş offers a lovable vibe and is perfect for people-watching.

-- Best Area in Istanbul for Shops: Taksim
+- Best Area in Istanbul for Shopping: Taksim

 The city layout precludes any major malls within areas tourists would normally visit and stay.
 The narrow streets of the old city are packed with shops and stalls, but most only sell souvenirs – sometimes of questionable quality.
 For the finest range of shops, and within a pleasingly compact area, head to Taksim.
 The mile-long pedestrian street between two metro stations (and linked by an old-fashioned tram) and the alleys along both sides are teeming with places to spend, spend, spend.